 - Where to buy Supermarkets, Farmers' markets, Specialized health stores, Online herb stores

 Chicory leaves can sometimes be found year-round at supermarkets that carry imports, but fresh leaves are easiest to find from midsummer to late autumn in grocery stores and farmers' markets.
-The latter often also carries fresh root at similar times, and premade "coffee" grounds are available at many specialized health stores.
+The latter often also carries fresh roots at similar times, and pre-made "coffee" grounds are available at many specialized health stores.

 Herbal Remedies & Supplements

-As an herbal remedy, mainly tincture, and as a supplement, in capsule form, chicory is still in the process of gaining a following, but it can be found via online retailers.
+As an herbal remedy (mainly as tinctures and capsules), chicory is still in the process of gaining a following, but it can be found via online retailers.
 As the dietary and medicinal benefits of the herb become more prominent, increased availability of supplements will surely follow.

 - Life cycle Annual

 - Harvested parts Roots, Leaves